 The Chartered College of Teaching

-From the first TeachMeet in 2006, successfully combining online networks with inspiring events, to the work of teachers across the country who are creating and contributing to fantastic communities of reflective practice…
+From the first TeachMeet in 2006, successfully combining online networks with inspiring events, to the work of teachers across the country who are creating and contributing to enthusiastic communities of reflective practice…

-Something exciting is happening.
-Something significant, at a national level, that’s putting teachers and the practice of teaching at the centre of what’s important in education.
+Something important is happening.
+Something significant at a national level that’s putting teachers and the practice of teaching at the center of developing our education system.

-I’m proud to be on the team developing the Chartered College with and for teachers:
+I’m proud to be on the team working with teachers on the Chartered College of Teaching:

 TEDx Style Speaker Coaching